JeffDeCola/my-cheat-sheets/other/history/wars/the-american-revolutionary-war-cheat-sheet/README.md

 arrived at Fort Ticonderoga on May 10, 1775 and took it.

-King George fired General Gage and assigned General Howe to put down the rebellion.
+King George fired General Gage and assigned General Howe to put down the rebellion (lol, I just can't resist).

 ## CONTINENTAL ARMY & GEORGE WASHINGTON (1775)

-Because britain and King George was going to retaliate, the colonist started the continental army lead by George Washington.
+Because britain and King George was going to retaliate, the colonist started the Continental Army lead by the very popular George Washington.

 ## THE BATTLE OF BUNKER HILL (June 17, 1775)